collapsed-stacks/startups/questions/3660/how-are-online-sales-taxed.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2015-03-07
 - score: 0

-<p>It's likely you don't have to collect any online sales tax for the US, though there maybe other <a href="http://blog.taxjar.com/international-sellers-deal-sales-tax-u-s/" rel="nofollow">taxes, duties, etc.</a> due in Singapore.</p>
+It's likely you don't have to collect any online sales tax for the US, though there maybe other [taxes, duties, etc.](http://blog.taxjar.com/international-sellers-deal-sales-tax-u-s/) due in Singapore.